-The following key requirements apply to managers and operators of open-ended funds:
+The following key requirements apply to managers and operators of hedge funds:

-- A corporate Regulated Fund or the corporate general partner of a limited partnership Regulated Fund must have at least two directors. - All the directors of a corporate Regulated Fund must be registered with the Cayman Islands Monetary Authority (CIMA) under the Directors Licensing Law. - The trustee of a Licensed Fund must be licensed under the Banks and Trust Company Law (BTC Law). - Investment managers incorporated or registered in the Cayman Islands must generally be regulated under the Securities Investment Business Law (SIB Law). - Any director, manager or officer of a fund regulated by CIMA must be a "fit and proper person", as determined by reference to this person's: - honesty, integrity and reputation; - competence and capability; and - financial soundness.
+- A corporate Regulated Fund or the corporate general partner of a limited partnership Regulated Fund must have at least two directors. - All the directors of a corporate Regulated Fund must be registered with the Cayman Islands Monetary Authority (CIMA) under the Directors Registration and Licensing Law. - The trustee of a Licensed Fund must be licensed under the Banks and Trust Companies Law. - Investment managers incorporated or registered in the Cayman Islands must generally be regulated or registered as excluded persons under the Securities Investment Business Law (see Question 4). - Any director, manager or officer of a fund regulated by CIMA must be a "fit and proper person", as determined by reference to this person's: - honesty, integrity and reputation; - competence and capability; and - financial soundness.